 It’s sweet with caramel and warm spices like cinnamon—similar to spiced cookies or gingerbread.

-Why does my Biscoff cheesecake not set?
+Why does my mini Biscoff cheesecake not set?

 It needs full-fat cream cheese and well-whipped heavy cream.
 Also, chill for at least 4–6 hours.